kura-labs-org/DEPLOY_09_TERRAFORM/README.md

 - ec2make.tf will be used for part 2
 - ALB.tf will be used for part 3
 - rds.tf will be used for part 4

+For the last file, it will be necessary to create a secrets.tfvars file with variables user and pass equal to something you desire the name to be.
+This will be used with a command to call this file so it can be passed through the variables file, and through the variables in rds.tf.
+Git ignore this file or you will expose your secret variables.